pingswept/me30-website/content/logistics/projects.md

 {{< /expand >}}

 {{< expand "6.
 Do we need advanced sensors for this project?" "..." >}}
 No, you don't.
-You probably need at least some buttons or switches cleverly located, but you can be successful without cameras, distance sensors, etc.
+You probably need at least some buttons or switches cleverly located, but you can be successful without cameras, distance sensors, or the like.
 {{< /expand >}}

 {{< expand "7.
 When can we get help?" "..." >}}